-As such, the Group as part of 'Whistleblowers Policy', provides the platform to employees for reporting of malpractices.
+As such, the Group 'Whistleblowers Policy', provides the platform to employees for reporting of malpractices.
 The policy is designed to encourage employees to report suspected internal fraud and other breaches, through specified channels, while safeguarding the employee from retribution.

 Cyber Security Management